-To share your screen, click Present on the Backstage toolbar (shown in Figure 3).
-From the menu that appears (Figure 4), choose Share Screen.
+To share your screen, click Present on the Backstage toolbar (shown in Figure 4).
+From the menu that appears (Figure 5), choose Share Screen.
 The first time you do this, you'll see a dialog with Screen sharing tips; click Share Screen.
-Then, the dialog shown in Figure 5 will open to let you decide what to share.
+Then, the dialog shown in Figure 6 opens to let you decide what to share.
 If you're going to use more than one application (such as PowerPoint and Visual FoxPro), it's best to choose the screen that contains those applications.
 Choose what you want to share and click Share.
-Once you've shared, your moderator will have to add your screen to the stream.
+Once you've shared, your moderator will add your screen to the stream.

-Figure 3.
+Figure 4.
 To share your screen, click Present on the Backstage toolbar.

-Figure 4.
+Figure 5.
 This menu appears when you click Present.